Vyral/sam-levy/_posts/2022-06-02-my-top-tips-for-buyers-who-also-need-to-sell.md

 {% include excerpt.html %}

-Today I want to talk to the group of people who need to sell their current home to buy their next one.
+Today, I want to talk to the group of people who need to sell their current home to buy their next one.
 A lot of people are in this predicament, and it takes a skilled agent to juggle two transactions like this. **There are a few things you need to consider to prepare:**

 **1\.
 Get your home ready to list.** I recommend some light touch-up work, deep cleaning, and getting the home ready for photography.